Auxilor/auxilor.github.io/docs/ecoskills/how-to-make-an-effect.md

 ---
-title: "Effects"
+title: How to make an Effect
 sidebar_position: 3
 ---

+## Effects
 Effects are special abilities given to a player.
 They are levelled up by levelling skills.

+## Default config
+The default configs can be found [here](https://github.com/Auxilor/EcoSkills/tree/master/eco-core/core-plugin/src/main/resources/effects).
+You can find additional user-created configs on [lrcdb](https://lrcdb.auxilor.io/).

-## The Default Effects
+## Default Effects

 | Name                | Description                                                                |
 |---------------------|----------------------------------------------------------------------------|